thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_7.md

 ### 9. KEY QUOTES

 * **"The Intelligence Community is facing a crisis of confidence.
-It has been hollowed out by budget cuts, bureaucratic bloat, and a lack of clear direction." (p.
-234)**  This quote sets the stage for Carmack's argument that the IC needs radical reform.
+It has been hollowed out by budget cuts, bureaucratic bloat, and a lack of clear direction." <sup>(234)</sup>**  This quote sets the stage for Carmack's argument that the IC needs radical reform.
-* **"China is the most significant threat to U.S. national security in the 21st century." (p.
-237)**  This quote highlights the chapter's focus on China as the primary threat.
+* **"China is the most significant threat to U.S. national security in the 21st century." <sup>(237)</sup>**  This quote highlights the chapter's focus on China as the primary threat.
-* **"The DNI must have the authority to set priorities, allocate resources, and hold agencies accountable." (p.
-237)**  This quote emphasizes the chapter's call for a stronger DNI.
+* **"The DNI must have the authority to set priorities, allocate resources, and hold agencies accountable." <sup>(237)</sup>**  This quote emphasizes the chapter's call for a stronger DNI.
-* **"We must amend Executive Order 12333 to expand the IC's surveillance powers in cyberspace." (p.
-238)**  This quote reveals the chapter's desire to increase surveillance capabilities.
+* **"We must amend Executive Order 12333 to expand the IC's surveillance powers in cyberspace." <sup>(238)</sup>**  This quote reveals the chapter's desire to increase surveillance capabilities.
-* **"We must purge the IC of 'woke' ideology and promote a culture of patriotism and service." (p.
-237)**  This quote reflects the chapter's rejection of "woke" culture and its desire to promote a more conservative culture within the IC.
+* **"We must purge the IC of 'woke' ideology and promote a culture of patriotism and service." <sup>(237)</sup>**  This quote reflects the chapter's rejection of "woke" culture and its desire to promote a more conservative culture within the IC.

 ### 10. SUMMARY & SIGNIFICANCE